 As an Exhibitor, what's included?

-Phones and Internet - Extra Needs such as a phone line, wireless or hard-wired access to the internet are available directly through the Eastern States Exposition Offices.
-Please call 413-205-5018 and speak with Carol to reserve a phone line or internet access.
+Phones and Internet - Extra Needs such as a phone line and hard-wired access to the internet are available directly through the Eastern States Exposition Offices.
+Please call 413-205-5018 and speak with a representative of the Eastern States Exposition Staff to reserve a phone line or internet access.
+Wi-Fi access to the internet is provided FREE each year, and is password protected (passwords are available at the Show).

-Drayage (shipping and receiving)- The Amherst Railway Society has contracted with American Convention Service, Inc. to assist with shipping and receiving of goods, booths, booth decorating, etc. Please do not hesitate to call Laurie at American Convention Service, Inc. at 800-932-6811 or 413-739-6811 or via email at email@example.com .
+Drayage (shipping and receiving)- The Amherst Railway Society does work with a company(s) to assist with shipping and receiving of goods, booths, booth decorating, etc. Please do not hesitate to contact the Show Office to learn more about this service.
 The Amherst Railway Society is not responsible for receiving or shipping of any goods to/from exhibitors.

 How to move up on the Wait List